msr-quarc/Liquid/GettingStarted.md

 Liquid.exe /reg test@microsoft.com`2015-10-06T00:00:00`O6K7yUcYnKdjfis2I05vXA== 1
 ```
 Make sure you're in the c:\Liquid\bin directory before entering this command.

-If you don't register, your copy of LIQUi|> will run, but will print a nag message at the top of every run.

 Registering your copy of LIQUi|> does not subscribe you to the liquid-news email list.
 If you wish, you can do both at the same time by sending a single email with both commends in the body: